-Provide Enough and Healthy Food
+4. Provide Enough Healthy Food

 These birds mainly feed on grains and seeds, and it is recommended to provide them with dry grains since grains with high moisture content can cause vomiting and diarrhea.
-Some popular grains include: wheat, corn, barley and sorghum.
+Some popular grains include: wheat, corn, barley, and sorghum.
 There are also some ready-made commercial feeds that you can buy to improve the diet of your pets.

-When it comes to the seeds, the birds love to eat peas, legume seeds, soybeans and peanuts.
+When it comes to the seeds, the birds love to eat peas, legume seeds, soybeans, and peanuts.
 It is recommended to break the seeds into smaller pieces to enable the young ones feed on them without difficulties.
 You can combine 2 or more seeds to ensure that they get enough nutrients.
 The newly-hatched birds are fed by the adult ones, so you should not be worried about feeding them.

 You should place the food in a place where they can access it anytime of the day.
 One of the best places is near their houses.
 Put the food in clean troughs or trays, and you should clean the containers regularly to avoid contamination.
 It is not recommended to place the food inside the lofts because there is a high chance of it mixing with feces and other wastes.

-Provide Enough and Clean Water to Your Pigeons
+5. Provide Enough Clean Water

 Your birds should be able to access enough and fresh water all the times.
 It is recommended to place water near the food troughs.
 There are specially designed waterers that can help them drink water with no difficulties.
 You can use these water troughs to ensure that they drink enough water every day.
 You should also clean the troughs regularly to prevent the occurrence of diseases.

-Provide Well-Designed Nest Boxes
+6. Provide Well-Designed Nest Boxes

 Nest boxes are lofts designed for laying eggs and raising the young ones.
 A normal nest box is 24 inches long, 12 inches wide and 14 inches deep.
 A third of the box should be opened and covered with a wire mesh to help the birds get fresh air while staying secure.
 The interior should be lined with nesting materials.

-Prevent and Control Parasites Promptly
+7. Prevent and Control Parasites Promptly

 If you detect any sign of parasite attack, use a suitable pesticide or insecticide to control the parasite.
 You can also quarantine the affected birds to stop the spread of the parasites.
 If the parasite attack becomes severe, get help from a veterinarian.

-Prevent and Treat Diseases and Injuries Accordingly
+8. Prevent and Treat Diseases and Injuries Accordingly

 In case of any disease attack, quarantine and treat the affected fowl.
 You may have to get help from a veterinarian if you do not understand the disease.
 If there are dead birds, bury or burn them to control the spread of the disease.
 You should clean and disinfect all the places where your flock live and hang out.

 When your pigeon gets injured, put him in a separate coop and provide him with water and food.
-Check him for signs of injuries, such as cuts, scratches, bruises, cuts, piercings and broken wings or limbs.
+Check him for signs of injuries, such as cuts, scratches, bruises, cuts, piercings, and broken wings or limbs.
 If you find major injuries, call a veterinarian.
-Some great ways to prevent injuries in these birds include: providing safe lofts, keeping predators away and securing their flight paths.
+Some great ways to prevent injuries in these birds include providing safe lofts, keeping predators away, and securing their flight paths.

-Secure Baths for Your Pigeons
+9. Secure Baths for Your Pigeons

 These birds like to take a bath when the weather is warm, so provide water pots or bathing containers to allow them wash and cool their bodies.
 It is recommended to supply fresh water to the baths every day.
 This can also help prevent parasites and diseases.

-Provide Flypens and Perches
+10. Provide Flypens and Perches

 Flypens prevent new birds from flying away, and they allow them to get plenty of exercise while being confined.
 A simple flypen is made of wire mesh, and it can be 16 feet long, 5 feet wide and 6 feet long.
 Perches are highly recommended in flypens as they help the birds rest after exercise.
 So provide enough of these structures in the flypens.

-Band Your Pigeons for Easy Management
+11. Band Your Pigeons for Easy Management

 There are a number of management reasons why you would want to practice banding or striping.
 First, you can band your young birds to distinguish them.
 Second, you can band birds that are participating in sports to avoid losing them.
 Third, you can band some of your birds in order to monitor their growth progress.
 The strips come with different numbers to help you identify each bird.